mandu0505/bankbitss/README.md

 # 🤔 Learned

-- It was possible to study the blockchain network using **Solidity** and Metamask.
+- Studied the blockchain network using `Solidity` and Metamask.
-- I could study about how to deal with css libraries such as **Tailwind CSS**.
+- Could study how to deal with css libraries such as `Tailwind CSS`.
-- I used 'hosting' service of 'Hostinger' and was able to proceed with project deployment.
+- Used `hosting` service of `Hostinger` and was able to proceed with project deployment.